yeniel/CabifyMobileChallenge/README.md

 #### Discount Strategy
 To modelize the discounts I chose the *Strategy* pattern.
 I identify two kind of discounts from the current specifications, pack and bulk discount.
 These discounts models are generics.
 If we want to and a new discount, for example 3x2 for Mugs, we have just to add a new `PackDiscount` to the list of discounts.
-An imporovement, could be get the parameters to configure the discounts from backend.
+An improvement, could be get the parameters to configure the discounts from backend.
 We could implement a discount repository to get the list of discounts

 #### Pack Discount
 The pack discount has the pack quantity and the paid quantity, in a 2x1 pack discount the pack quantity is 2 and the paid quantity is 1.